stamsam/ThreadSweeper/README.md

 | Stop button | Always visible | Kill it mid-run instantly |
 | Browser confirmation | Optional | Extra prompt before live deletes |

+## Heads Up

+- **Deletions are permanent and sync across all devices** — threads deleted on the web will also disappear from the ChatGPT mobile app
+- Not affiliated with OpenAI
+- ChatGPT UI changes can break selectors — always dry-run after major updates
+- Only acts on sidebar threads currently loaded/visible
+-
 ## Usage

 1. First run: keep **Dry run** on, click **Start**, and read the preview logs